th3c0rt3x/th3c0rt3x/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning DEVO Platform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @th3c0rt3x (twitter, gmail.com) discord : th3c0rt3x#2933
+CUSTOMIZING MY PROFILE

 <!---
 th3c0rt3x/th3c0rt3x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.